 Section 69.
-Let all of our members tithe their income into the treasury of the local church of which they are members.
-Let each pastor strongly urge this so that all expenses may be paid therefrom.
-We further urge that the needs of the pastor receive first consideration.
+Let all members tithe their income into the treasury of the local church of which they are members.
+Let each pastor strongly urge this so that all expenses may be paid.
+Furthermore, the needs of the pastor should receive first consideration.

-- Section 70, ¶1.
-We recommend that the churches take adequate measures to provide their proportionate amount of the general budget, thus taking care of our general interests [Section 149].
-The money shall be sent to the district treasurer, and he in turn shall forward same to the General Treasurer. - ¶2.
+Section 70, ¶1.
+Churches should take adequate measures to provide their proportionate amount of the United Stewardship Fund, thus taking care of general interests [Section 149].
+The money shall be sent to the district treasurer, and he in turn shall forward same to the General Treasurer.

+¶2.
 Each local church shall contribute to the Pilgrim Pension Plan fund each month an amount equivalent to four per cent of the salary of the pastor, the same to be remitted to the district treasurer, who will forward same to the general pension treasurer.
-If the pastor of the local church is not a member of the Pilgrim Pension Plan, the said four per cent paid by the church of which he is pastor shall be placed in a fund to assist aged ministers [Section 2, ¶30; 236, ¶2]. - Section 71, ¶1.
-Each local church should carefully regard its relation and duty in connection with the district organization in which it is located and shall cooperate with and be subject to the advice of its district superintendent. - ¶2.
-No Pilgrim Holiness church, or any minister or member of the church, shall buy property or erect a building for the purpose of establishing a place of worship without first having the approval of the district council for its location [Section 112, ¶9]. - ¶3.
-Before any local Pilgrim Holiness church is incorporated, a copy of the proposed articles of incorporation shall be submitted to the district superintendent of the district wherein such local church is situated, and no church shall be incorporated until said proposed articles shall be approved by such district superintendent, and such incorporation authorized by the district council [Section 98, (13); 112, ¶10]. - Section 72.
-All our people are expected to patronize the Pilgrim Publishing House (226-230 East Ohio St., Indianapolis 4, Indiana). - Section 73, ¶1.
-All money, or pledges, raised by missionaries or religious workers representing district or general interests shall be taken in charge by the local church treasurer and sent through the district treasurer to its proper destination. - ¶2.
-When a local church has raised the quota of the general budget, such local church shall be permitted to stipulate the interest, or interests, to which said surplus shall be directed [Section 149, ¶31.
+If the pastor of the local church is not a member of the Pilgrim Pension Plan, the said four per cent paid by the church of which he is pastor shall be placed in a fund to assist aged ministers [Section 2, ¶30; 236, ¶2].

+Section 71, ¶1.
+Each local church should carefully regard its relation and duty in connection with the district organization in which it is located and shall cooperate with and be subject to the advice of its district superintendent.

+¶2.
+No local congregation of the Pilgrim Holiness Church, or any minister or member of the church, shall buy property or erect a building for the purpose of establishing a place of worship without first having the approval of the district council for its location [Section 112, ¶9].

+¶3.
+Before any local Pilgrim Holiness Church is incorporated, a copy of the proposed articles of incorporation shall be submitted to the district superintendent of the district wherein such local church is situated, and no church shall be incorporated until said proposed articles shall be approved by such district superintendent, and such incorporation authorized by the district council [Section 98, (13); 112, ¶10].

+Section 72.
+All Pilgrims are expected to patronize the Pilgrim Publishing House (226-228 East Ohio St., Indianapolis 4, Indiana).

+Section 73, ¶1.
+All money, or pledges, raised by missionaries or religious workers representing district or general interests shall be taken in charge by the local church treasurer and sent through the district treasurer to its proper destination.

+¶2.
+When a local church has raised the quota of the United Stewardship Fund, such local church shall be permitted to stipulate the interest, or interests, to which said surplus shall be directed [Section 149, ¶3].

 Section 74.
-In order that people may be enlightened concerning our church institutions, local churches shall open their doors at least once annually to representatives of the Department of Foreign Missions, the Department of Church Extension, and the educational institutions.
+In order that people may be enlightened concerning institutions of the Pilgrim Holiness Church, local churches shall open their doors at least once annually to representatives of the Department of Foreign Missions, the Department of Church Extension, and the educational institutions.
 At such gatherings the representatives may present the needs of the several church departments and institutions, and an offering shall be taken for their maintenance.
 In arranging for such promotional visits the administrations shall co-operate with both district and local officials.

 Section 75.
-We are opposed to organizations, either of labor or capital, which involve Christians in unscriptural alliances.
+The Pilgrim Holiness Church is opposed to organizations, either of labor or of capital, which involve Christians in unscriptural alliances.